thomas-lehericy/Hanabi-discard/Strategies.md

 - Donald plays his y2.
 - In this example, Bob should NOT signal the finesse: indeed, first, he can see Cathy’s y1, and second, his next queued card may be a y1.
 He should thus play his cards as usual.

+Ex (of things going wrong): Bob has a playable card in slot 1, and y1 in slot 2.
+Cathy has nothing playable.
+Donald has y2 in slot x.
+- Alice play-hints slot x, thinking that this indicates Bob’s finesse position.
+- But in fact, Bob interprets this as "the card I will play is y1" - which it is not.
+- Bob plays his card as usual.
+Cathy tries to play her slot x card, and fails.

 Ex: g3, p3, y2, b1 and r2 are placed.
 Alice play-hints slot x.
 Bob’s card in slot x is clued 5, Cathy’s is trash, and Donald’s card is clued 4.
 The target of the finesse is either Bob or Donald.
 - If Bob does nothing, Donald deduces that he has g4.
 But Bob plays his finesse card, which is r3.
 Donald then knows that he has neither g4 nor p4.
 - Cathy then plays her finesse card, and places y3.
 Donald deduces that his card is not r3 - otherwise, Cathy wouldn’t have played.